Aircraft in fiction: Hispano Aviación HA-1112

 Twenty-eight former Spanish Air Force Hispano Aviación HA-1112s were used in the 1969 film Battle of Britain as "stand-ins" to depict Messerschmitt Bf 109 fighters of the Luftwaffe, These aircraft included 27 single-seat M1Ls and one two-seat M4L.
 Eighteen were flown, six could taxi, the rest used to dress sets.
 In the mid-1960s at the time aircraft began to be collected for the film to be made, the only genuine Bf 109s known to exist were unairworthy examples in museums such as the Imperial War Museum and the South African National Museum of Military History or in private hands; whereas the HA-1112 was just being retired from service with the Spanish Air Force and several airframes in flyable condition and some 50 dismantled Buchóns were up for disposal bid.
 The four airframes acquired by the Confederate Air Force just prior to the start of filming "were the first Buchóns in truly civilian ownership, early members of the fledgling warbird preservation movement."

 Several Buchóns were painted in RAF markings for the 1969 Italian "macaroni combat" war film Eagles Over London, also known as Battle Squadron and Battle Command (La battaglia d'Inghilterra), directed by Enzo G. Castellari.
 "In 1979, much of the footage shot for Eagles Over London appeared in the dire George Peppard film Hell to Victory".

 Three of the Buchóns were "hastily converted into P-51B Mustangs for the 1970 film Patton.
 This involved the attachment of a large Mustang-esque fibreglass air intake to the underside of the fuselage."

 One CAF Buchón flew as a Bf 109B in Condor Legion markings for the film The Hindenburg which began filming in August 1974.

-Buchóns, again depicting Bf 109s, made an appearance on the 1980 ABC-network TV sci-fi series Galactica 1980, a short-lived spin-off from the original Battlestar Galactica series.
-The heroes travel back in time in their space Vipers to Earth during the Second World War and encounter the Luftwaffe.
-The footage of Buchóns consisted of out-takes from the 1969 film Battle of Britain.

 One Buchón, which had taxied in The Battle of Britain, flew in the 1988 LWT miniseries Piece of Cake, and was one of three flyable HA-1112s used to depict Bf 109s in the 1990 film Memphis Belle.
 The Piece of Cake Buchón also appeared in the 1991 ITV television miniseries A Perfect Hero.

 A Buchón now with the Planes of Fame Air Museum, Chino, California, is under repair after a landing accident at Lydd in Kent during filming of the 2001 film Pearl Harbor in 2000.

 A former training airframe that did not appear in the Battle of Britain but which was restored to Bf 109G-10 standard in the early 1990s, and operated by the Old Flying Machine Company, appeared in the 1995 telemovie Over Here starring Martin Clunes.

 A Buchon appears in the 2017 Christopher Nolan film Dunkirk.